Achilles: Death

 The death of Achilles, even if considered solely as it occurred in the oldest sources, is a complex one, with many different versions.
 Starting with the oldest account in book 22 of the Iliad, Hector predicts with his last dying breath that Paris and Apollo will slay him at the Scaean Gates leading to Troy (with an arrow to the heel according to Statius).
 In book 23, the sad spirit of dead Patroclus visits Achilles just as he drifts off into slumber, requesting that his bones be placed with those of Achilles in his golden vase, a gift of his mother.

 Ajax carries off the body of Achilles, Attic black-figure lekythos from Sicily, c.
-510 BCE (Staatliche Antikensammlungen, Munich).
+510 BC (Staatliche Antikensammlungen, Munich).

 In book 11 of the Odyssey, Odysseus sails to the underworld and converses with the shades.
 One of these is Achilles, who when greeted as "blessed in life, blessed in death", responds that he would rather be a slave to the worst of masters than be king of all the dead.
 But Achilles then asks Odysseus of his son's exploits in the Trojan war, and Odysseus tells him of Neoptolemus's actions.

 Book 24 of Odyssey gives dead King Agamemnon's ghostly account of Achilles's death: the bleached bones from Achilles's funeral pyre had been mixed with those of Patroclus and put into his mother's golden vase.
 Also, the bones of Antilochus, who had become closer to Achilles than any other following Patroclus's death, were separately enclosed.
 The customary funeral games of a hero were performed, and a massive tomb or mound was built on the Hellespont for approaching seagoers to celebrate.

 Achilles was represented in the Aethiopis as living after his death in the island of Leuke at the mouth of the river Danube.
 Another version of Achilles's death is that he fell deeply in love with one of the Trojan princesses, Polyxena.
 Achilles asks Priam for Polyxena's hand in marriage.
 Priam is willing because it would mean the end of the war and an alliance with the world's greatest warrior.
 But while Priam is overseeing the private marriage of Polyxena and Achilles, Paris, who would have to give up Helen if Achilles married his sister, hides in the bushes and shoots Achilles with a divine arrow, killing him.
 According to Apollodorus, after his death he married Medea in the Elysian Fields.